 The Junior Solar Sprint (JSS) program is a competition for 5th to 8th grade students to design, create and race the fastest, most interesting, and best crafted solar vehicle possible.
-Students will build and race solar powered cars using hands-on engineering skills and principles of science and math that will be taught in 6 virtual classes over ZOOM.
+Students will build and race solar powered cars using hands-on engineering skills and principles of science and math that will be taught in 6 classes.
 Students will develop teamwork and problem-solving abilities, investigate environmental issues, and gain hands-on STEM skills.
 Junior Solar Sprint is sponsored by the AEOP (Army Educational Outreach Program).

 Each class will consist of a 30-minute lecture with Q&A followed by 1 hour of hands-on construction.
 The class will be broken up into teams of 2 to 4 students, one vehicle will be built by each team.
 An adult mentor will be dedicated to each team to assist in the task.
 You can form a team on your own and have them all sign up for the class or you can come alone and be assigned to a team.